ThoLes94/modern_bert_rag/README.md

 ```

 - **Run Style Checks:**

-This repository use pre commit, you can install it like:
+This repository use pre commit, you can install it with:

 ```sh
 make pre-commit-install